 It may be Travis Bickle who calls himself “God’s lonely man”, but Scorsese’s films are full of them

 Mean Streets is, despite being a formative work, a film that contains many of the characteristics we think of as quintessential Scorsese: Catholicism, loyalty, money, power, and explosive violence, all neatly scored to a contemporary rock soundtrack.
 These elements are never stronger than in the 90s double-bill of Goodfellas and Casino.
 The most purely entertaining films of the bunch, they feature near-endless camera movement to help absorb the audience.
-We are drawn into a breathless, glamorous world of gangsters, sharp suits, and Italian food, before being brought crashing down by the dark, corrupted heart of the films – violence and betrayal underpins the gangster lifestyle.
+We are drawn into a breathless, glamorous world of gangsters, sharp suits and Italian food, before being brought crashing down by the dark, corrupted heart of the films – violence and betrayal underpins the gangster lifestyle.

 De Niro is present in both films as a ruthless money-man, counterbalanced by Joe Pesci’s psychotic killers.
-They are characters driven by money, claiming to have strict moral codes in their New York and Las Vegas criminal empires but ultimately money-motivated, eliminating anyone who threatens their cop-proof operations.
+They are characters driven by money, claiming to have strict moral codes in their New York and Las Vegas criminal empires but are ultimately money-motivated, eliminating anyone who threatens their cop-proof operations.
 While De Niro sneers like nobody else can sneer and Pesci spontaneously beats people to a pulp for speaking out of turn, the big bosses aren’t interested in or bothered by their violence or immorality.
 They only care for the money they ultimately produce.
 It is a mindset encapsulated by one of many great lines from Goodfellas : “Business bad?
 Fuck you, pay me.
 Oh, you had a fire?
 Fuck you, pay me.
 Place got hit by lightning, huh?
 Fuck you, pay me.”

-The efficient, ruthless capitalism of Scorsese’s gangsters (often based of real-life criminals), is only hindered by the women in their lives and their love for them.
+The efficient, ruthless capitalism of Scorsese’s gangsters (often based on real-life criminals), is only hindered by the women in their lives and their love for them.
 Unlike a lot of films of similar subject, Goodfellas commits itself to showing a female perspective of the Mafia.
 The film is told using two separate voice-overs: Ray Liotta as Henry Hill, our eyes and ears in the criminal underworld, and the terrific Lorraine Bracco as his wife Karen.
 There is no mistaking that just about every world Scorsese and De Niro focus on is male-dominated and often inherently misogynistic.
 By giving Karen a voice we are allowed to appreciate this much more, as we see the human effect of the repeated lies and infidelities that are taken for granted in the Mafia lifestyle; at the Copacabana club in Goodfellas, they have one night for the wives and one night for the mistresses.

 Casino goes a step further by giving us a less submissive female lead, with the electrifying Sharon Stone as Ginger McKenna, a woman who matches the boys for immorality, disloyalty and greed.
 Because she is a woman, this makes her a liability, a problem, rather than her fitting right in.
 An increasingly worse mother and a drug-addled mess, what Ginger needs is to escape her lifestyle of excess and obsession.
 Tragically, she can’t tear herself away from the money.
 Ginger and Karen are drawn into a world of materialism and murder by rich men flaunting their power.
-This is best exemplified by one of the greatest shots in the history of cinema; in Goodfellas, as the camera tracks Henry and Karen off the street and through the Copacabana, the world unfolding elegantly at their behest.
+This is best exemplified by one of the greatest shots in the history of cinema; it comes in Goodfellas, as the camera tracks Henry and Karen off the street and through the Copacabana, the world unfolding elegantly at their behest.
 Scorsese is a director who never lets us forget just how damn stylish he can be.

 Love and relationships play a key role in these rise-and-fall epics but the sad, lonely heart of Scorsese at his deepest is best found in the triptych of Taxi Driver, Raging Bull, and The King of Comedy.
 As Travis Bickle, Jake LaMotta, and Rupert Pupkin respectively, De Niro gives some of the most superb performances you will ever see, presenting three wounded men with hopes and dreams stunted by their inability to communicate and forge relationships.
 It has been acknowledged by many a critic that Raging Bull is not really a boxing picture, but a film about masculinity and jealousy.
 Jake LaMotta is ultimately crippled by his obsessive, overprotective urges and violent lifestyle.
 Never allowing himself to settle into happiness, he is a man trained to fight, constantly looking for the opportunity to swing the next punch.
 Like Goodfellas and Casino, Raging Bull is full of sudden violence, normalising its existence within the turbulent worlds the characters inhabit.